-Table 59: Overview of the anonymised variables in the individual dataset (PENDDAT) in wave 11 (continued)
+Table 61: Overview of the anonymised variables in the individual dataset (PENDDAT) in wave 12 (continued)

-Varname Variable label Procedure stibkz Current occupational status, simple classification, harmonised (anon.)
-When generating the occupational status variable, professional and regular soldiers are assigned to the corresponding civil servants category. stib Occupational status, code number, gen. Procedure as for stiblewt .
-PET3300 First occup. status, simple classifica- tion (anon.)
-Procedure as for PET1210 .
-PET3700 First occup. status civil servant: de- tailed info., incl. soldiers Procedure as for PET1250 .
+PET3700 First occup. status civil servant: detailed info., incl. soldiers Procedure as for PET1250 .
 The variable for professional and regular soldiers PET3600 is not supplied.
-PET3301 First occup. status, simple class. (merged, incl. spell info.) (anon.), gen. Procedure as for PET1210 .
-PET3701 First occup. status civil servant: de- tailed info., incl. soldiers, (merged, incl. spell info) (anon.), gen. Procedure as for PET1250 .
-The variable for professional and regular soldiers PET3600 is not supplied. stibeewt Occupational status, first employ- ment, code number, gen. Procedure as for stiblewt .
-PSH0320 Mother's occup. status at that time, simple classification (anon.)
-Procedure as for PET1210 .
-PSH0360 Mother's occup. status at that time, civil servant, incl. soldiers: detailed info. (anon.)
+PET3301 First occup. status, simple class. (merged, incl. spell info.) (anon.), gen. Procedure as for PET1210.
+PET3701 First occup. status civil servant: detailed info., incl. soldiers, (merged, incl. spell info) (anon.), gen. Procedure as for PET1250 .
+The variable for professional and regular soldiers PET3600 is not supplied. stibeewt Occupational status, first employment, code number, gen. Procedure as for stiblewt.
+PSH0320 Mothers occup. status at that time, simple classification (anon.)
+Procedure as for PET1210.
+PSH0360 Mothers occup. status at that time, civil servant, incl. soldiers: detailed info. (anon.)
 Procedure as for PET1250 .
-The variable for professional and regular soldiers PSH0350 is not supplied. mstib Mother's occupational status, code number, gen. Procedure as for stiblewt .
-PSH0620 Father's occup. status at that time, simple classification (anon.)
-Procedure as for PET1210 .
-PSH0660 Father's occup. status at that time, civil servant, incl. soldiers: detailed info. (anon.)
+The variable for professional and regular soldiers PSH0350 is not supplied. mstib Mothers occupational status, code number, gen. Procedure as for stiblewt.
+PSH0620 Fathers occup. status at that time, simple classification (anon.)
+Procedure as for PET1210.
+PSH0660 Fathers occup. status at that time, civil servant, incl. soldiers: detailed info. (anon.)
 Procedure as for PET1250 .
-The variable for professional and regular soldiers PSH0650 is not supplied vstib Father's occupational status, code number, gen. Procedure as for stiblewt .
-PMI0200 Not born in Germany: country of birth Countries with very low case numbers were grouped into larger categories. ogebland Country of birth, incl. open info., cat- egories (anon.)
+The variable for professional and regular soldiers PSH0650 is not supplied vstib Fathers occupational status, code number, gen. Procedure as for stiblewt.
+PMI0200 Not born in Germany: country of birth Countries with very low case numbers were grouped into larger categories. ogebland Country of birth, incl. open info., categories (anon.)
 Procedure as for PMI0200 .
-PMI0500 No German nationality: which nation- ality? (anon.)
-Nationalities of countries with very low case numbers were grouped into larger cate- gories.
+PMI0500 No German nationality: which nationality? (anon.)
+Nationalities of countries with very low case numbers were grouped into larger categories. ostaatan Nationality, incl. open info., categories (anon.)
+Procedure as for PMI0500 . ostaatansyr Nationality, syr./iraq.
+HH, incl. open info., categories (anon.)
+For the sub-samples of Syrian and Iraqi households, the Syrian nationality is shown separately.